A classic case of Western hypocrisy is unfolding over Bangladesh’s proposed relocation of some Rohingya refugees to Bhasan Char.

 Strangely though, most Rohingyas are keen to go and try out their luck in a planned rehabilitation zone, fed up with squalid conditions in makeshift camps of Cox’s Bazar region.

-The predominantly Buddhist tribes people in the Chittagong Hill Tracts have fought a two decade old bush war with Bangladesh forces before Sheikh Hasina restored normalcy to the area by signing a peace deal with the organisation leading the tribal revolt in 1997.
+The predominantly Buddhist tribes people in the Chittagong Hill Tracts have fought a two-decade-old bush war with Bangladesh forces before Sheikh Hasina restored normalcy to the area by signing a peace deal with the organization leading the tribal revolt in 1997.

-These tribal people would fiercely resist any influx of outsiders to the area, much less Rohingya Muslims, because they have already resisted resettlement of Bengali Muslims during Bangladesh two decades of military rule, fearing sweeping demographic change.
+These tribes people would fiercely resist any influx of outsiders to the area, much less Rohingya Muslims, because they have already resisted the resettlement of Bengali Muslims during Bangladesh’s two decades of military rule, fearing sweeping demographic change.

-That leaves Hasina and her government little option other than find a sparsely-populated river island like Bhasan Char to house the Rohingyas .
+That leaves Hasina and her government little option other than finding a sparsely-populated river island-like Bhasan Char to house the Rohingyas.
 Hasina’s advisers say around 2,500 Rohingya refugees of 500 families would be shifted to the island soon as part of the relocation.